-Effective October 5, 2011, we entered into a Patent License Agreement with the NIH which was subsequently amended on February 9, 2015 and October 2, 2015.
-Pursuant to the Patent License Agreement as amended, or the Patent License Agreement, the NIH granted us licenses, including exclusive, co-exclusive, and non-exclusive licenses, to certain technologies relating to unmodified autologous TIL adoptive cell therapy products for the treatment of metastatic melanoma, lung, breast, bladder and HPV-positive cancers.
-In consideration for the exclusive rights granted under the Patent License Agreement, we agreed to pay the NIH a non-refundable upfront licensing fee in the amount of \$0.4 million.
-We also agreed to pay customary royalties based on a percentage of net sales of a licensed product (which percentage is in the mid-single digits), a percentage of revenues from sublicensing arrangements, and lump sum benchmark payments upon the successful completion of clinical studies involving licensed technologies, the receipt of the first FDA approval or foreign equivalent for a licensed product or process in the United States, and the first commercial sale of a licensed product or process in the United States, and the first commercial sale of a licensed product or process in the United States, and the preparation, filing, maintenance and prosecution of the patent applications and patents covered by the Patent License Agreement.
+Effective October 5, 2011, the Company entered into a Patent License Agreement (the "Patent License Agreement") with the National Institutes of Health, an agency of the United States Public Health Service within the Department of Health and Human Services (NIH), which Patent License Agreement was subsequently amended on February 9, 2015 and October 2, 2015.
+Pursuant to the Patent License Agreement as amended, the NIH granted the Company licenses, including exclusive, co-exclusive, and non-exclusive licenses, to certain technologies relating to autologous tumor infiltrating lymphocyte adoptive cell therapy products for the treatment of metastatic melanoma, lung, breast, bladder and HPV-positive cancers.
+The Patent License Agreement requires the Company to pay royalties based on a percentage of net sales (which percentage is in the mid-single digits), a percentage of revenues from sublicensing arrangements, and lump sum benchmark royalty payments on the achievement of certain clinical and regulatory milestones for each of the various indications and other direct costs incurred by the NIH pursuant to the agreement.